mortenivar/Jed-modes/README.aspell.txt

                                    Usage:

-There are seven user functions that are tied to keys:
+There are Nine user functions that are tied to keys:

   - add_word_to_personal_wordlist: ctrl-c a